Server Composition

 How Mounting Works

-. - Dynamic Updates: Changes made to the
+- Dynamic Updates: Changes to the mounted server are immediately reflected when accessed through the parent.

-’s lifespan. - Delegation: Requests for components matching the prefix are delegated to the subserver at runtime.
+- Delegation: Requests for components matching the prefix are delegated to the mounted server at runtime.

 The same prefixing rules apply as with import_server